 Before reading this report

-The report you are about to read is one of six “exploratory studies” commissioned by the UN Environment TEEB Office, and funded by the Norwegian Agency for Development Cooperation, to begin building an evidence base to feed into the wider initiative on TEEB for Agriculture & Food (TEEBAgriFood).
+The report you are about to read is one of six “exploratory studies” commissioned by the UN Environment TEEB Office, funded by the Norwegian Agency for Development Cooperation, and carried out by Trucost, to begin building an evidence base to feed into the wider initiative on TEEB for Agriculture & Food (TEEBAgriFood).
 The original purpose of these studies was to assess the impacts and dependencies arising from particular agricultural sectors and systems.

 Since then, the TEEBAgriFood study has designed and developed an Evaluation Framework that seeks to be universal and comprehensive in coverage, both in terms of all economic, environmental and social dimensions as well as looking across the value chain (production, processing and distribution, and waste).